StormforgedHero/StrategyNotifier/README.md

 - Build the solution:

       dotnet build

 - Run all tests:

       dotnet test

 ---

-## Running a sample GEM execution
+## Running GEM from the CLI

-From the repository root:
+1. Ensure you have a valid CLI configuration:

+   - Create or update `config/gem/gem.cli.json`.
+   - For example, you can base it on the sample:

+         cp config/gem/gem.cli.sample.json config/gem/gem.cli.json

+   - Adjust paths and `lookbackMonths` if needed.

-1. Ensure the sample data files exist under `data/gem/sample`:
+2. Make sure the configured data directory and CSV files exist.
+   For example, if you use the sample configuration, ensure:

-   - `us-equity.csv`
+   - `data/gem/sample/us-equity.csv`
-   - `exus-equity.csv`
+   - `data/gem/sample/exus-equity.csv`
-   - `safe-asset.csv`
+   - `data/gem/sample/safe-asset.csv`

-2. Run the GEM CLI:
+3. From the repository root, run the GEM CLI:

       dotnet run --project src/Strategies/Gem/Gem.Cli/Gem.Cli.csproj

-The application:
+The application will:

-- resolves the sample data directory relative to the current working directory
+- load configuration from `config/gem/gem.cli.json`
-- loads monthly returns from the three CSV files
+- load monthly returns from the three CSV files
-- applies the GEM engine with a configured lookback window (3 months in the current Phase 2 sample)
+- apply the GEM engine with the configured lookback window
-- prints the number of generated signals and a line per month in the form:

-    YYYY-MM: Position

-For example:

-    2025-03: UsEquity
-    2025-04: SafeAsset
-    2025-05: SafeAsset
-    2025-06: SafeAsset

-If you change the lookback window in `Program.cs` (for example back to `GemParameters.Default`, which uses 12 months), the generated signals and the example above will naturally change to reflect the new configuration.
+- write `signals.json` to the configured output path
+- print a summary similar to:

+    StrategyNotifier - GEM CLI
+    Configuration file       : /path/to/repo/config/gem/gem.cli.json
+    Data directory           : data/gem/sample
+    Output file              : dist/gem/signals.json
+    Lookback window (months) : 2
+    Generated signals        : 2

+If something is misconfigured or a data file is missing, the CLI will:

+- write a descriptive error message to standard error, and
+- terminate with a non-zero exit code.

-As the project evolves, configuration, output paths and execution modes will be driven by `gem.cli.json` and higher-level runners rather than hard-coded paths in the `Program` entry point.
+As the project evolves, the same `signals.json` contract will be consumed by a static frontend, automation workflows and notification mechanisms.